ReGain Counseling Review

 Creating a ReGain Account

-Once that is complete, ReGain asks you for your partner’s first name and if you would like them to invite your partner.
-Feel free to say no if you’d like to start off your relationship or marriage counseling by yourself.
 You are then sent a verification code to your email address.
-Simply enter in the confirmation code into the ReGain website and you are taken to a welcome page, where it explains to you what happens next and how much it will cost ($45/week – which I elaborate on below in the pricing section).
+Simply enter the confirmation code into the ReGain website and you are taken to a welcome page, where it explains to you what happens next and how much it will cost.

-The fact that this service is only $45 per week for complete unlimited relationship counseling is simply remarkable.
-Aside from the fact that traditional face-to-face relationship counseling is expensive, oftentimes therapists will charge an additional ‘x’ percentage because there are two people in the therapy session.
+The cost of this service ranges from $70-$90 per week, which is billed monthly ($280 per month).
+The fee depends on the length of the subscription you choose.
+Aside from the fact that traditional face-to-face relationship counseling is expensive, oftentimes therapists will charge more when there are two people in the therapy session.
 This is not the case with ReGain.
-The $45/week fee won’t change, and both you and/or your partner can benefit from it.
+The fee does not change, and both you and/or your partner can benefit from it.
 More importantly, if you don’t like the service, canceling your subscription is as easy as clicking a button.
-No, seriously, it is – I tried it.

 Usability (Desktop & Mobile):

 Like the sign-up process, usability is outstanding.
 You can tell that this relationship platform was created with love (no pun intended).
 ReGain didn’t want to add on any stress for a couple already going through various issues.
-Like a few other online therapy services, ReGain directs you to a user chat room, which essentially looks like the Skype interface, just with different colors.
+Like most other online marriage and relationship counseling services, ReGain directs you to a user chat room, which essentially looks like the Skype interface, just with different colors.
 The platform works seamlessly on both desktop and mobile devices.
 You also don’t need to be online or connected to ReGain all of the time.
 ReGain will send you email updates, notifying you of when your therapist replies.
 And, of course, there is an app on both iOS and Android.
 So, you can connect whenever you feel the need.

 ReGain User Interface